Peer contagion: Deviancy training

-Other possible avenues
+Explanations

 Social learning theorists suggest that peer contagion happens after the observation of deviant behavior amid social reinforcement.
 Normative socialization is the process by which adolescents try to remove dissimilarities between themselves and other youth.
 Friendship selection is the process of youth choosing deviant peer groups because of shared interests.

 Some researchers claim that one dynamic of peer contagion may precede adolescent friendships.
 Adolescents may adopt behaviors with the expectation that this will lead to friendship or acceptance in a peer group.
 Evidence also exists that adolescents seek out peer groups based on mood and that connecting with a group with a similar mood will tend to intensify it.

 Peer groups also tend to feed off of themselves, without member awareness, pressuring members to become more homogeneous over time, through the reinforcement of verbal expressions, particularly involving a response of laughter.